doctorandrewbrown/bridgendphysics/README.md

 ## Tecnnologies Used
 - [HTML](https://en.wikipedia.org/wiki/HTML) used for the main site content.
 - [CSS](https://en.wikipedia.org/wiki/CSS) used for the main site design and layout.
-- [JavaScript](https://www.javascript.com) used for user interaction on the site via clickable buttons.
+- [JavaScript](https://www.javascript.com) used for user interaction on the site via clickable buttons using javascript onclick method.

 - [Git](https://git-scm.com) used for version control. (`git add`, `git commit`, `git push`)
 - [GitHub](https://github.com) used for secure online code storage.